 “When my symptoms first occurred, I was diagnosed with the flu during June, July, and August during off-flu season.
 Doctors suspected that I was a hypochondriac.”

 “Sometimes it feels as if my body is shutting down on me.
-I think about going to the emergency room, not even able to make it to the car if I decide to go.
+I think about going to the emergency room, not even able to make it to the car.
 I rarely decide to anyway, because every time I ever have gone for my invisible illnesses, they have never once been able to help me in any way.”

 The cause of ME/CFS may vary from person to person.
 Some people became sick with ME/CFS following a sudden and severe flu-like illness.
 Others became sick with ME/CFS gradually over a period of months or years without noticing a specific cause.
 Research has shown that there is genetic, central nervous system, immune and metabolic factors involved in ME/CFS and scientists are studying these connections to develop diagnostic tests and treatments.
 Solve M.E. is actively supporting research on diagnosis and treatment.

 The time to recovery from ME/CFS varies.
 Some patients recover in small to moderate degrees, while others recover almost fully, but no one knows why.
 Others have progressively worse symptoms over time.
 Unfortunately, very little data exists about recovery rates for ME/CFS.
 Determining what helps people recover from ME/CFS is an important area of research that Solve